kannans89/ElmRepo/20_Subscriptions/20_Subscriptions.md

 ```

-## Define Model
+### Model

-Stores a list of all incoming messages and input texbox value.
+The Model represents user input and a list of incoming messages from the socket server.
+The code for defining the Model is as given below-

 ```elm
 type alias Model =